leonigmig/reclaim/docs/_sources/pages/escape-and-rebirth/escapism.rst.txt

 A mind that seeks to to trancend
 --------------------------------

+A belief in the essential unity of all creation, the innate goodness of humanity, and the supremacy of insight over logic and experience for the revelation of the deepest truths.

 Those changes which we can bring forth and annul by conscious impulses of the will are to be distinguished from those which are instinctive.
-Resists binary view in favor of a fluidity that moves between the strict empiricist position that that knowledge comes only or primarily from sensory experience and a transcendental idealism which holds  a belief in the essential unity of all creation, the innate goodness of humanity, and the supremacy of insight over logic and experience for the revelation of the deepest truths.
+Resists binary view in favor of a fluidity that moves between the strict empiricist position that that knowledge comes only or primarily from sensory experience

- Dystopic claustraphobia is nothing new.
-The goal is not to revolutionise it.
-To follow a well trodden, but still dangerous path.
-But to live in a way that escapes or evades the closing in.

 Field Dynamics
 **************